-A list of roles and users to share with Gadgets created by you are automatically available in your Gadget Library.
+A list of roles and users to share with Gadgets created by you is automatically available in your Gadget Library.
 The selected roles and users will also have access to this gadget in their Gadget Library.

 Bar, column, and pie gadgets also have Group by fields.
 This is limited to Lookup, Text, Yes/No, Date, Date/Time, and Time field types.
 When grouping by a Date, Date/Time, or Time field, select to group by quarter and year as well as month and year.
 Grouping in one of these ways also shows a clustered bar or clustered column chart.
 Each bar or column represents the data for a single quarter or month in a given year.